ALRW/personal-blog/markdown/articles/2019-11-28-how-to-focus-on-the-things-that-matter.md

 ## Seeing the Contrast

 A little later I moved roles and began to work for an almost diametrically different boss.
-Gone was the raw charisma, style, llare and as it turns out hair (perhaps there’s a link).
+Gone was the raw charisma, style, flare and as it turns out hair (perhaps there’s a link).
 In place of these came a structured rigidity and process that felt stifling.
 In all honesty, it was a shock and one that to begin with I didn’t entirely take to.